kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 Note that our filter grammar follows [Memgraph](https://memgraph.com/docs/memgraph/reference-guide/built-in-graph-algorithms) using list comprehension.
 The first variable represents recursive relationship.
 Since we currently don't allow filter on recursive node, the second variable must be `_`.

 ## Named Path
-Kùzu treats path a first-class citizen so user can assign a named variable to a path (i.e. connected graph ) and use it later on.
+Kùzu treats paths as a first-class citizen, so users can assign a named variable to a path (i.e. connected graph ) and use it later on.

-The following query returns all path between `Adam` and `Karissa`.
+The following query returns all paths between `Adam` and `Karissa`.
 ```
 MATCH p = (a:User)-[:Follows]->(b:User)
 WHERE a.name = 'Adam' AND b.name = 'Karissa'